 Upon request, employees shall receive necessary time off with pay, not to exceed three (3) days in any one (1) instance, for bereavement leave related to the death of their immediate family.
-For purposes of this Section, immediate family shall mean spouse, registered domestic partner, father, parent, parentfather-in-law, mother, mother-in-law, step-parent, siblingbrother, sister, wife, husband, child, step-child, grandparent, grandchild, step-grandchild, or dependent child or adult for whom the employee is the legal guardian.
+For purposes of this Section, immediate family shall mean spouse, registered domestic partner, parent, parent-in-law, step-parent, sibling, child, step-child, grandparent, grandchild, step-grandchild, or dependent child or adult for whom the employee is the legal guardian.